geeksambhu/geeksambhu.github.io/_posts/2017-05-05-big-oh-notation-and-algorithmic.md

 Is it the measure of real processing time?

-No, it's not the measure of real time like second and minutes because the old computer with Pentium processor may take a long time to process the same algorithm than the new Intel i3 processor, or, A bad algorithm written in Assembly may execute faster than a good algorithm written in python.
+No, it's not the measure of real time like second and minutes because the old computer with Pentium processor may take a long time to process the same algorithm than the new Intel i3 processor, or, A bad algorithm written in Assembly may execute faster than a good algorithm written in `python`.

 So, run time of program can't be considered to measure algorithmic efficiency.